Updated on 2025/10/04

 Other Link: https://onlinelibrary.wiley.com/doi/full-xml/10.1111/pbi.13208

-• In vivo monitoring of plant small GTPase activation using a Förster resonance energy transfer biosensor International journal
+• In vivo monitoring of plant small GTPase activation using a Förster resonance energy transfer biosensor Reviewed International journal

 Hann Ling Wong, Akira Akamatsu, Qiong Wang, Masayuki Higuchi, Tomonori Matsuda, Jun Okuda, Ken-ichi Kosami, Noriko Inada, Tsutomu Kawasaki, Takako Kaneko-Kawano, Shingo Nagawa, Li Tan, Yoji Kawano, Ko Shimamoto